aokranj/website/public/wp-content/plugins/posts-in-sidebar/readme.txt

 7. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 4.3.0 =

+* Add option to get posts from the current tag, when on a single post.
+* Add option to assign post classes via `get_post_class()`.
+* Fix empty p tag when no excerpt or no image.
+* Fix post modification date/time.
+* Minor fixes.

+= 4.2.0 =

+* Added option to display the post time and modification time.
+* Aligned shortcode options to main options.
+* Comments are not linked to comments section in the post by default.

+= 4.1 =

+* Added option to get posts by recent comments.
+* Added option to display all the custom fields of the post.

+= 4.0 =

+* Added section for retrieving posts from multiple custom fields.
+* Added option for retrieving posts with/without password.
+* Added option for retrieving posts with a certain password.
+* Now panels do not collapse after saving the widget.

+= 3.8.8 =

+* Added option to get multiple post types.
+* Removed option for displaying query number (it's displayed by default now).

+= 3.8.7 =

+* Fixed link on titles and title arrows.
+* Fixed a bug where, regardless of the state of "Display the featured image of the post" checkbox, the featured image was always visible if the "Display this section before the title of the post" checkbox were active.

+= 3.8.6 =

+* Added option to get posts from a certain amount of time ago.
+* Removed empty items from the array for the query.
+* Removed some default settings in custom taxonomy query.

+= 3.8.5 =

+* Updated the description in "When on single posts, get posts from the current category".

+= 3.8.4 =

+* Added option to maintain active other parameters when on single post (props by techsmurfy).
+* Added option to sort categories of the main post before getting the posts for the sidebar.
+When the user wants to get posts from the current category, now the user can choose to fetch posts from the main category of the main post (i.e. the category with the lowest ID) or from the category with the lowest key ID in the array of categories (props by techsmurfy).
+* Added options to move certain parts before/after the title.
+* Removed empty lines in the HTML source.
+* Added Indonesian translation, thanks to Jordan Silaen.

+= 3.8.3 =

+* Added option to display debugging information to admins only.
+* Now the custom field value for getting posts via custom field key can be the taxonomy ID (props by morfe1).
+* Removed Italian l10n from `languages/` directory, because the Italian language pack in GlotPress is completed.
+* Hardening security on i18n.

 = 3.8.2 =